Ji-Hwan Bae Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.81).
+- The Mets' 4.73 team ERA ranks 26th across all MLB pitching staffs.

-- His last appearance came on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Tuesday against the Atlanta Braves, the right-hander went five innings, allowing four earned runs while surrendering six hits.

-- In 11 games this season, the 30-year-old has amassed a 3.75 ERA and 11.4 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.
+- In seven games this season, the 36-year-old has put up a 5.94 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.